MGXlab/Viromics-Workshop-MGX/_episodes/42_gene_content.md

 ### Clustering sequences based on Gene content

 #### Preparations
-We provide an R script `day4_clustering.R` for today's analysis in `LOCATION OF SCRIPTS`.
+We provide an R script `day4_clustering.R` for today's analysis in `../code/day4`.
 However if you are familiar with making heatmaps and clustering data in R (or any other language), please feel free to make your own script: we only provide a script to allow you focus on the underlying biology without being bogged down by boring programming.

 For this part of the workshop you are going to use Rstudio and a number of packages ([Tidyverse](https://www.tidyverse.org/), [ComplexHeatmap](https://jokergoo.github.io/ComplexHeatmap-reference/book/]).
 These have been installed in the `day4_clustering` conda environment, so we first activate it: